therewasaguy/lens-data-zip/README.md

 # lens-data-zip

+A data transform component that zips two arrays of objects together based on a common key

-See the [component page](http://thelmanews.github.io/lens-data-zip) for more information.
+See the [component page](http://lenses.github.io/lens-data-zip) for more information.

-## Getting Started

-We've put together a [guide for lens-data-zip](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.